 A mobile home drain trap is a special fitting that has a number of applications.
 In a mobile home, there may not be enough room underneath a bathtub to allow for the normal P-trap drain fitting that you would find extending down below the floor level in a site-built home.
 Usually, this kind of trap is found in bathtubs with no overflow opening.
 While in traditional bathtubs, clogs are removed by snaking down through the overflow fitting, with a mobile home drain trap it is necessary to remove the trap to unclog the drain.

-A mobile home tub trap is a double-nut trap with a flange on the end of it so it can be removed if necessary.
-This allows for the drain to sit just below the tub behind the skirting, instead of dropping below floor level as a normal trap does.
+A mobile home tub trap is a drain specifically designed for mobile homes—rather than stationary homes.
+They're designed so they can be easily removed if necessary.
+Plus, the design allows it to sit just below the tub (behind the skirting) instead of dropping below floor level as a normal trap does.

 When should I use a mobile home tub trap?
 This type of trap can be used as a replacement for an existing double-nut trap with a flange.
 But if possible, it is a good idea to convert it to a normal bathtub configuration featuring an overflow tube and trap; it will not only drain better but also provide overflow protection.
 Also, the overflow acts as a cleanout and makes it easier to snake the tub drain to remove hair and build-up.

 On garden tubs, which are wider than standard tubs, sometimes it is necessary to install a mobile home trap to save space and prevent extra work.
 And in a mobile home, crossbeams and other wood or metal below the tub may not allow for a standard tub waste and overflow, so here a mobile home trap is the best option.